couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 #### L.Get(path) -> L

-Retrieves a path’s value from a document.
+Retrieves a path's value from a document.
 Refer to [GET](https://docs.google.com/document/d/1hOQIPMTEFTmdNgWftSZddMtoc57Zi_yuKJ8BW-QJSiQ/edit#heading=h.hfbqcirlfdhy) in the spec.
 In Memcached this is `PROTOCOL_BINARY_CMD_SUBDOC_GET`

 #### L.Exists(path) -> L